 Peak 8939 is the highest peak in the North Canyon area and oversees the canyon from the north.
-It has an elongated North-to-South summit cap.
-The easiest ascent route is via its North Ridge from Meadow Creek Road/FSR-425 (or Skinner Canyon Road/FSR-403) at the head of the Meadow Creek drainage, requiring only 650 vertical feet of ascent.
+It has an elongated north-to-south summit cap.
+The easiest ascent route is via its north ridge from Meadow Creek Road/FSR-425 (or Skinner Canyon Road/FSR-403) at the head of the Meadow Creek drainage, requiring only 650 vertical feet of ascent.
 Meadow Creek Road is the more vehicle-friendly approach.
 USGS North Canyon

 South Ridge, Class 2

 From the junction of US-89 and ID-36 in Ovid, drive west on ID-36 for 8.0 miles, just passing the hamlet of Sharon, ID.
-Turn R/N onto North Canyon Road/FSR-425 (signed for an obsolete Boy Scout Camp) and drive 5.7 miles to a junction with FSR-951/South Fork Road on the L/S side.
+Turn right/north onto North Canyon Road/FSR-425 (signed for an obsolete Boy Scout Camp) and drive 5.7 miles to a junction with FSR-951/South Fork Road on the left/south side.
 Drive 50 yards on FSR-951 and park in an open meadow.
 The elevation at the parking area is 7,405 feet.
 North Canyon Road/FSR-401 is an excellent dirt road and is suitable for passenger vehicles.

 When you reach 8,700 feet, the going gets easier as the ridge narrows and opens up.
 The terrain from here to the summit is a combination of stable base rock and short veg.
 Stay near the ridge crest for the least taxing ascent.
 The ridge seems to go on FOREVER.
 It’s like you’re never going to get to the top.
 The slope is so gradual that you can’t see the true summit until you’re almost there.
-The true summit is a ground boulder that sticks about 2 feet out of the surface.
+The true summit is a ground boulder that sticks about two feet out of the surface.
 I built a small cairn atop it, as there was no existing cairn.
 The summit area is a mix of boulders, small fins, talus, and scrub.
 Not very impressive.
-In looking down from the summit, you can easily spot Skinner Canyon Road to the north, near the base of the North Ridge.
+In looking down from the summit, you can easily spot Skinner Canyon Road to the north, near the base of the north ridge.
 It is only just over a mile away.

-West Face/West Ridge (Descent), Class 2
+West Face/West Ridge, Class 2